SM7I/IF1bis/README.md

 # IF1bis
-Windows GUI for Interface 1 Bis LDC32
+Windows GUI for ZX Spectrum Interface 1 Bis LDC32

 LDC32_GUI.exe is a complement to LDC32.exe written by Dan Antohi for Interface 1 Bis.